kiarafbickers/getbitcoinclarity.com/_drafts/2020-05-18-how-bitcoin-wallets-work.md

 Running MyNode

 Being able to validate your own transactions is the only way to get the fully properties of the Bitcoin system.
 You can validate the entire history of the blockchain with a full node or just your own transactions with a light node/SPV Wallet.
 In either case, running something like MyNode is one of the simplest ways to get started with validating your bitcoin transactions.

+## What is the best mobile wallet?

+## What is the best Bitcoin wallet for Android?

+## What is the best Bitcoin wallet for iOS?